vincebln2/asahi-fedora-dots/README.md

 # asahi-fedora-dots

-This repo includes my configs and a setup script for:
+This repo includes my dotfiles for hyprland on asahi fedora remix.

-- Hyprland
-- Hyprlock
-- Hypridle
-- swww
-- Hyprshot

 The setup script creates symlinks from the dotfiles in this directory to where the above packages use the .conf files.